meteor/meteor/packages/logic-solver/README.md

 ```

 A good way to enforce that all locations hold different digits is to
-generate a requirement about each pair of different locations.
+generate a requirement about each pair of different locations:

-(That may seem like a lot of constraints, but in large problems, it is
-actually better to have more constraints, because it means more
-deductions can be made at each step, meaning fewer possibilities need
-to be tried that ultimately won't work out.
-In this example, if the
-solver tries putting a particular digit in a particular location, it
-can work out immediately that no other location can hold the same
-digit.)

 ```js
 _.each(locations, function (loc1, i) {